 Greenland Creek Falls

 You can cool off in the small pool at the base of the falls.
 The water is very clean, but is stained brown with tannin.
-The Kornegay map shows a falls above Greenland Creek Falls - Carlton Falls.
+The Kornegay map shows 2 waterfalls above Greenland Creek Falls - Halfway Falls and Carlton Falls.
+Click the link for directions and photos.
 The new Forest Service map shows this waterfall also, but does not show the trail continuing up to the waterfall.
-This is one of the trails that will no longer be maintained.
+This is one of the trails that will no longer be maintained by the forest service, but you are welcome to take it up.
+Below is a video of all 3 waterfalls.
+Click here for a higher quality version of the video.

 The third way is to head to Schoolhouse Falls which is also on Greenland Creek.
-Go to the end of the parking area and begin the hike to the right of the kiosk with the trail map on it.
-This short section of trail heads downhill through the woods for 5-10 minutes, crosses a small footbridge, and ends up on a road which is the Panthertown Valley Trail #474.
+Go to the end of the main parking area and begin the hike to the right of the kiosk on the Panthertown Valley Trail #474.
+This short section of trail heads downhill through the woods for 5-10 minutes, crosses a small footbridge, and ends up on a road which is the Panthertown Valley Trail.
 Turn left here and continue down the road.
-The Panthertown Valley Trail connects the east and west entrances of Panthertown and is 3.25 miles in length.
+The Panthertown Valley Trail connects the east and west entrances of Panthertown and is 3.25 miles in length total.
 Continue down the trail for a few minutes passing a metal bar gate.
-When the trail (road) makes a sharp bend to the left, you'll see what appears to be a remote weather station.
+When the trail (road) makes a sharp bend to the left, you'll see what appears to be a remote weather station on the right.
 You may notice a smaller trail continuing straight through the briars, This trail is on the Kornegay map, but not on the Forest Service map.
 You can take it to a fork, then go right and continue a few more minutes downhill to connect back on to the Panthertown Valley Trail.
-Or, just continue down the Panthertown Valley Trail.
+Or, just continue down the Panthertown Valley Trail which is the road.
 In about 1/2 a mile, the Devil's Elbow Trail #448 forks off to the right.
 On the left are some posts connected by a cable and I can only assume this is a hitching post since this is also horse trail.
 Continue across the new bridge over Greenland Creek and look for the Little Green Trail #485 on the left.
 This follows the creek for a few minutes up to the base of Schoolhouse Falls.

-From in front of the falls, the Little Green Trail continues to the right and up to the top of Little Green Mountain, then back down to the Mac's Gap Trail #482.
-If you look to the left, you will see stepping stones across Greenland Creek.
+Just before you get to the falls, the Little Green Trail continues to the right and up to the top of Little Green Mountain, then back down to the Mac's Gap Trail #482.
+If you are standing in front of the pool looking at the waterfall, look to the left and you will see stepping stones across Greenland Creek.
 This will lead to a small trail to the right for a different angle of the falls, then back for a side view and behind the falls.

 side view of Schoolhouse Falls

 If you retrace your steps a short distance, you may notice a smaller trail heading up the left side of Greenland Creek.
 This is one of Carlton's trails and it's very scenic.
 It is on the Kornegay map, but is not shown on the new Forest Service map.
 I have this as a hike from the parking area, so the directions are backwards if you start at this end.
-You'll see 4 small waterfalls including Mac's and Pothole Falls.
+You'll see 4 small waterfalls including Mac's and Pothole Falls, then connect on to the Greenland Creek Trail which you can take up to Greenland Creek Falls.
+Use your imagination - and a map - and pick a route that suits your hiking skills.

 go back to my Panthertown home page